 The Year 2020 at U–jazdowski

-In the spring, the art collective Slavs and Tatars will be returning to U–jazdowski — this time as curators.
+In the summer, the art collective Slavs and Tatars will be returning to U–jazdowski — this time as curators.
 The exhibition Crack Up—Crack Down takes a look at satire, both from a historic and a contemporary perspective, in graphics, activist interventions, memes, and via standups—from Eastern Europe to the Middle East.
 Satire can be moralistic but also critical; it has the power to destroy and to be revolutionary.
 The project is being carried out in collaboration with the 33rd Biennial of Graphic Arts in Ljubljana.

 In the fall we are planning another exhibition, Rare Languages, devoted to online literary or cultural phenomena such as fanfiction and fandoms.
 Toward the end of the year, U–jazdowski will be hosting Miet Warlop, today one of the most widely recognized Flemish artists.
 Warlop creates animated sculptures, living tableaux, and performances.
 In her most recent works, she has brought back rock concert aesthetics with all the destructive potential this entails.
 The project that Warlop has been preparing for U–jazdowski will confront the language of the theatrical stage set and the visual arts.